healthykitchen101/healthykitchen101.com/blenders/reviews/vitamix/vitamix-5200.md

 *   Cleanability (25%) - **9.5**/10

-The blender’s control panel is designed to be user-friendly and intuitive, allowing for easy operation even if you never open the user manual.

-The tall and narrow blending cup may be tricky to wash by hand, particularly if you have larger hands.
-Still, cleaning is effortless when you just fill it with soapy water and run the machine at its highest speed.

-Assembly is straightforward, but the lack of a locking mechanism between the container and the motor base may cause the container to be unstable when dealing with tough ingredients.
-We recommend holding the container’s handle throughout the blending process to prevent it from falling off the motor.
-Moreover, the lid requires a bit of force to snap tightly into place, though it is easy to remove.
+The blender's control panel is user-friendly and intuitive, promoting easy use without needing to consult the manual.
+While the tall, narrow cup can be challenging to hand-wash for those with larger hands, it cleans easily by running soapy water in it at high speed.
+Assembly is simple, but the absence of a locking mechanism can lead to instability with tough ingredients.
+The lid fits snugly, requiring some force to secure, but is easily removable.

 ### 9.0 - Ease of Blend

-The Vitamix 5200 effectively blended ingredients with little need for user involvement.
-In comparison, many other blenders frequently demanded that we stop, remove the lid, and use a tamper or spoon to move things around.
-During these pauses, the distribution of the ingredients was disrupted, resulting in uneven blending.
-Moreover, the constant opening and closing of the lid led to spills and messes, especially when handling liquids and fine powders.

-The Vitamix 5200 features a long power cord (5.9 feet), allowing you some flexibility in where you place your blender.
-And when you’re done, you can wrap it up in the handy recess under the base to keep the cord out of the way.
-The cord wrap includes flexible retainers that effortlessly release more cord as needed without unscrewing anything.
-The whole setup is great for storage and use alike.

-Our main concern centered around the insufficient connection between the container and the motor base.
-It gave us noticeable vibrations when we crushed ice and processed frozen fruits.
-The container even seemed like it might topple off the motor base, so we had to hold onto its handle tightly throughout the blending process to maintain stability.
+The Vitamix 5200 blended ingredients smoothly with minimal user intervention, unlike other blenders that often required stopping to manually adjust the contents, leading to uneven blends and messes.
+A concern with the Vitamix 5200 was the container's shaky connection to the motor base, particularly noticeable when crushing ice or blending frozen fruits.
+This sometimes made it feel like the container might come loose, necessitating a firm grip on the handle for stability.

-We can’t say for sure whether the container might actually detach from the motor base, but for optimal performance, it's best to place the blender on a flat surface and firmly grip the container handle while blending.
-Start the blending process at a lower speed and gradually increase it to help mitigate the impact of instability.
+While we can't confirm if the container would actually detach, for safety and best results, it's recommended to use the blender on a flat surface and hold the container handle firmly.
+Starting at a lower speed and gradually increasing helps manage any instability during blending.

 ### 7.0 - Noise Level